Oleander is a beautiful shrub that blooms all summer long.

 - Set the shrub in soil mix because, since it is in a pot, this will help roots develop.

 - Soil mix ensures that water will be retained as long as possible, and will also provide the organic matter needed for it to grow.

 - In summer, feel free to mulch the base of your oleander plants to keep the roots sufficiently moist.

 - In winter, bring your plant indoors, in a light-bathed place that may be cool but that will not freeze, like a greenhouse without any heating.

-More so than with oleander planted in the ground, the soil mix in pots quickly loses its nutritional value, and so adding tomato fertilizer is strongly recommended to continue producing abundant flowers.
+More so than with oleander planted in the ground, soil mix in pots quickly loses its nutritional value.
+Adding tomato fertilizer is a definite “plus” to continue producing abundant flowers.

 Making cuttings is the easiest and fastest technique to propagate oleander.

-Traditionally, oleander cuttings are prepared in August but it is perfectly possible to start a bit earlier, in June or July.
+Traditionally, oleander cuttings are most successful in August but it is perfectly possible to start a bit earlier, in June or July.

 Pruning and caring for oleander

 But take note that oleander flowers only on wood stems from the previous year, so it’s better to not prune it all at once since this would lead to a year without flowers.